borglab/gtsam-packaging/README.md

 In case you have modified an existing release it will not be built automatically by a nightly script, so you need to rerun steps 4) and 5) of the section on "How to create a new GTSAM release".

+### How to modify the docker image

+The nightly build is performed in a docker container.
+The corresponding docker file is built from the Dockerfile in the ``build_ubuntu`` directory.

+The docker image to use is specified in ``.github/workflows/main.yml``:

+    image: berndpfrommer/gtsam-u20.04:1

+Set this to the the name of the docker image you want to use.
+To modify the docker image, edit the ``Dockerfile`` and build/push it:

+    cd build_ubuntu
+	# edit Dockerfile to your liking, and change below line to match
+	docker build -t your_dockerhub_name/gtsam-u20.04 .
+    docker push your_dockerhub_name/gtsam-u20.04